The Girl Next Door Who Packs a Punch

 With a launch via Hartford Stage into my career, I quickly moved to New York and just as quickly packed back up to join the Shakespeare Theatre in DC for a year long internship.

 Now I remain the perpetual student; I continue to study theatre and history while also continuing my athletic inclinations running competitively for charity.
 I started new endeavors such as exploring a career in stunts, studying with Bob Cotter at Hollywood Stunts.
-I recently went to the 150th anniversary of Gettysburg and running with the bulls in Spain and climbing volcanoes in Italy, working with elephants in Thailand and white water rafting upstate.
+I went to the 150th anniversary of Gettysburg and ran with the bulls in Spain, climbed volcanoes in Italy, worked with elephants in Thailand and went white water rafting upstate NY.
+I hiked the 26 miles to Machu Picchu.
 I picked up the ukulele and the trumpet again after 10 years just to keep things interesting.
 My life continues to get interesting.

-Of course none of this could be done without the extreme support of my parents and brother, amazing husband, friends and teachers from all corners of the world and improbable places, and people who took a chance and believed in a bluegrass girl.
+Of course none of this could be done without the extreme support of my parents and brother, amazing husband and son, friends and teachers from all corners of the world and improbable places, and people who took a chance and believed in a bluegrass girl.

 I am currently taking classes at The Shakespeare Theatre in DC